FrancescoSaverioZuppichini/DropPath/README.md

 from torch import Tensor
 ```

-We can define a 4D tensor (`batch x channels x height x width`), in our case let's just send 4 images with one pixel each :)
+We can define a 4D tensor (`batch x channels x height x width`), in our case let's just send 4 images with one pixel each, so it's easier to see what's going on :)

 ```python